Test Square APIs in the Sandbox

 You can use the Invoices API to create and manage invoices for orders created using the Orders API.
 You cannot use Square APIs to pay invoices or manage payment status.

-In the Create and Publish Invoices walkthrough, which uses the Sandbox for testing, you use the Invoices API to create and publish invoices and then simulate the customer experience of paying an invoice.
+In Create and Publish Invoices, which uses the Sandbox for testing, you use the Invoices API to create and publish invoices and then simulate the customer experience of paying an invoice.

 Labor API